Formerly the Thinking Catholic Strategic Center

 Some Protestants who like to discuss Scripture with me also display quite an interest in Catholic Prayer.
 I think the Protestant or non-Catholic view of how we Catholics pray is usually pretty far off the mark.
 There are many prayer “problems” I have argued with non-Catholics (and even with some Catholics) about, but three topics seem to predominate.

 Good, thoughtful criticisms, and, as in most things, there is some grain of truth in them.
 There is always the potential for laxity or inattention in Catholic prayer among the faithful to allow falling into being guilty of one or more of these charges, to some degree.
-So, the Thinking Catholic Strategic Center will here address Catholic prayer in an explanatory light, before moving into some favored, popular Catholic devotions, which might present Catholic prayer in a more favorable and acceptable light, for the un-initiated.
+So, the Catholic American Thinker will here address Catholic prayer in an explanatory light, before moving into some favored, popular Catholic devotions, which might present Catholic prayer in a more favorable and acceptable light, for the un-initiated.

 The first charge against Catholic prayer, stated most contentiously, is that we practice idolatry when we perform Catholic prayer before an icon – a statue, painting, or other sacred image.
 Because the Catholic devotee is seen at prayer, perhaps kneeling, with attention “fixed” on the icon, the appearance to the un-initiated is that the devotee is worshiping the object.